pcmichaud/micro/source/time_en.rst

 Discounted Utility
 ++++++++++++++++++

-In his book *The Theory of Interest* in 1930, `Irving Fisher <https://fr.wikipedia.org/wiki/Irving_Fisher>`_ presents a simple theory which is the fundation to modern finance and macro.
+In his book *The Theory of Interest* in 1930, `Irving Fisher <https://fr.wikipedia.org/wiki/Irving_Fisher>`_ presents a simple theory which is the foundation to modern finance and macro.
 Preferences are represented using discounted utility.

 If :math:`u(C_t)` denotes utility of consuming in period :math:`t`, discounted utility for a consumption plan :math:`\textbf{C} = (C_1,...,C_T)` is :